NeuroNetMem/neuroseries/README.md

 of all code used to generate each intermediate result, making use of git and git-annex.

-This package requires Python 3 and has been tested with Python 3.5.3.
+This package requires Python 3.
+The current version, 0.3.0 is compatible with pandas 0.23 and has been tested with Python 3.7.
 Look at the test suite for use examples.